RM503/RM503/README.md

 **`Cosmologist/Data Scientist/Educator`**

 ## About me
 I am a cosmologist, educator, and data scientist focused on applying data-driven solutions to energy, environment, and healthcare challenges.
-Skilled in Python, SQL, and modern ML tools, I have experience building scalable pipelines, improving model performance, and deploying web apps to deliver actionable insights.
+Skilled in Python, SQL, and modern ML tools (scikit-learn, PyTorch, LangChain), I have experience building scalable pipelines, improving model performance, and deploying web apps to deliver actionable insights.

+Currently I am involved with DataKind, working on a long-term project aimed at using data-driven methods at improving circular economy prospects in Kenya.

 ## Languages and Tools